UPPMAX/UPPMAX-documentation/docs/software/python.md

     zope.interface            6.0
     ```

+#### Importing the package

-To determine if a Python package comes with your Python module installed,
+Importing a Python package is a way to determine if a Python package
+comes with your Python module installed.
-try using it within Python:
+From the terminal do:

 ```
 python -c "import [your_package]"